robbyevans/Agro-chem-ecom-project/README.md

 ## Description

-- Agrochem is sample ecommerce web application for selling agrochemical products.It consist of 2 pages a homepage which is the landing page as well as the cart page which is the checkout page.
+-Agrochem is simple ecommerce website containing a list of agrochemical farm products.It consist of a single landing page made up of a header section,body section and a footer.

 - This is a built by single contributor by the name Evans Rutto.
 - Agrochem intends to offer simless ecommerce services to the agricultural sector by providing easy and affordable access to vital agricultural chemicals and equipments countrywide.